 Dragons, Wyrms, and Wyverns: Their Unnatural History

-Dragons, Wyrms, and Wyverns: Their Unnatural History, also known as Unnatural History, is an important corpus about dragons, wyrms, and wyverns, by Septon Barth, the Hand of the King of Jaehaerys I Targaryen.
-He was considered more of a sorcerer than a septon by his enemies.
-Because of this, copies of the book were burnt during the reign of Baelor I and it is hard to find.
-It claims that dragons are neither female nor male.
+Dragons, Wyrms, and Wyverns: Their Unnatural History, also known as Unnatural History, is an important text about dragons, wyrms, and wyverns, written by Septon Barth, the Hand of the King of Jaehaerys I Targaryen.
+Because Barth was considered more of a sorcerer than a septon by his enemies, copies of the book were burnt during the reign of King Baelor I Targaryen, and it is hard to find today.

 |“||Death comes out of a dragon's mouth, but death does not go in that way.||”|

 A fragment of Unnatural History has proved controversial among maesters.
 Claiming to have consulted with texts preserved at Castle Black, Septon Barth stated that the children of the forest could speak with ravens and could make them repeat their words, and thus send messages over a great distance.
 According to Barth, the children taught this magic to the First Men, and this knowledge was passed down to maesters, but degraded, as they no longer know how to speak to the birds, but only send messages on parchment tied to a raven's leg.
 Most in the Citadel believe that ravens are incapable of true speech; a few maesters who specialize in the higher mysteries have argued that Barth was correct, but have not been able to prove it.

 While writing his dragonlore, Tyrion Lannister recalls that ten years previously he had acquired a fragment of Unnatural History that had eluded Baelor's bookburnings.
 He doubts any of Barth's work had found its way across the narrow sea.